HewlettPackard/hpe-sd-cloud/kubernetes/examples/prometheus/README.md

 Select "Dashboards - Manage" under the menu, then click one of the two SD Provisioning installed dashboards.

+Maybe the trickiest part to test is triggering an alarm.
+To do this it is a good idea to check SelfMonitor's configuration.
+The interesting parameter there is `threshold_percent_maxworklistlength` which indicate the percentage of running threads in relation to the maximum of threads that will trigger an alarm.

+SelfMonitor's configuration can be found inside [sdsp-grokexporter.yaml](./grokexporter/sdsp-grokexporter.yaml) and the maximum number of threads can be found in SP's `$ACTIVATOR_ETC/config/mwfm.xml` file, under `Max-Work-List-Length` parameter.

+In order to trigger an alarm there must be at least `threshold_percent_maxworklistlength * 100 / Max-Work-List-Length` running workflows at the same time.
+This could be reproduced by using workflows that wait for user interaction.

 ### Using a Service Director license